-(b) Standard & Poor's (S&P)
+(b) Standard & Poor's ("S&P") \mathbb{R}^1

 S&P also has different rating scales for short-term debt, long-term debt and preferred shares.
 Short-term ratings are generally assigned to those obligations considered short-term in the relevant market.
 Short-term ratings are also used to indicate the creditworthiness of an obligor with respect to put features on long-term obligations.
-The A-1+ rating assigned to the Bank's short-term instruments is the highest of nine rating categories and indicates S&P's view that the Bank's capacity to meet its financial commitment on short-term instruments is extremely strong.
+The A-1 rating assigned to the Bank's short-term instruments is the highest of nine rating categories for short-term debt and indicates S&P's view that the Bank's capacity to meet its financial commitment on short-term instruments is strong.

 Long-term issue credit ratings are based, in varying degrees, on the following two considerations: the likelihood of payment-capacity and willingness of the obligor to meet its financial commitment on an obligation in accordance with the terms of the obligation; and the protection afforded by, and the relative position of, the obligation in the event of bankruptcy, reorganization, or other arrangement under the laws of bankruptcy and other laws affecting creditor's rights.
-The AA- ratings assigned to the Bank's deposits and senior debt and the A+ rating assigned to its subordinated debt issues are the second and third highest of ten rating categories for long-term debt.
-An AA rating indicates that the obligor's capacity to meet its financial commitment is very strong.
+The A+ ratings assigned to the Bank's deposits and senior debt and the A rating assigned to its subordinated debt issues are the third highest of ten rating categories for long-term debt.
 An A rating indicates that the obligor's capacity to meet its financial commitment is strong, but that the obligation is somewhat more susceptible to adverse effects of changes in circumstances and economic conditions than obligations in higher rated categories.
 S&P uses "+" or "-" designations to indicate the relative standing of securities within a particular rating category.

 A preferred share rating on the Canadian scale is a current assessment of the creditworthiness of an obligor with respect to a specific share obligation issued in the Canadian market, relative to preferred shares issued by other issuers in the Canadian market.
-The Bank's preferred shares have been assigned A ratings using S&P's global scale for preferred shares and have also been assigned P-1 (low) ratings using S&P's Canadian scale for preferred shares.
-The A rating category is the highest of the nine categories used by S&P on its global preferred share scale.
+The Bank's preferred shares have been assigned an A- rating using S&P's global scale for preferred shares and have also been assigned a P-1 (low) ratings using S&P's Canadian scale for preferred shares.
+The A- rating category is the second highest of the nine categories used by S&P on its global preferred share scale.
 The P-1 rating category is the highest of the eight categories used by S&P on its Canadian preferred share scale.
 A reference to "high", "medium" or "low" reflects the relative strength within the rating category.